JSJ decomposition for handlebody-knots: Introduction

-on the other hand, no handlbody-knot whose exterior contains a unique type $2$ annulus has been found to have a non-trivial symmetry group so far.
+on the other hand, no handlebody-knot admitting a unique type $2$ annulus has been found to have a non-trivial symmetry group so far.
 We speculate the following sharper statements both are true.

 \begin{problem} Under the same assumption as in Theorem \ref{intro:teo:symmetry}, $\Sym\HK\simeq \Z_2\times \Z_2$ if and only if $\pair$ is equivalent to $\pairfourone$. \end{problem} \begin{problem} Under the same assumption as in Theorem \ref{intro:teo:symmetry}, suppose $A$ is the unique type $2$ annulus in $\ComplHK$, up to isotopy.
 Then $\Sym\HK\simeq \{1\}$. \end{problem}